rspivak/tinypie/README.md

         halt

-Here are the resulting elements produced by the Bytecode Assembler by translating the above code assembly code:
+Here are the resulting elements produced by the Bytecode Assembler by translating the above assembly code:

     Constant pool:
     0000: <FunctionSymbol: name='factorial', address=0, args=1, locals=3>